open-telemetry/semantic-conventions/docs/general/session.md

 `event.name`=`session.start`

-For instrumentation that tracks users behavior during user sessions, a `session.start` event MUST be emitted every time a session is created.
+For instrumentation that tracks user behavior during user sessions, a `session.start` event MUST be emitted every time a session is created.
 When a new session is created as a continuation of a prior session, the `session.previous_id` SHOULD be included in the event.
 The values of `session.id` and `session.previous_id` MUST be different.